 - deployer and initializer: sets the immutable variables localMessageTransmitter and messageBodyVersion.
 Additionally, the initializer sets critical variables like:

 - owner

 - rescuer

-- feeRecipient

-- denylister

-- localMinter

-- remoteTokenMessengers

-- owner: can change the ownership, sets the respective addresses of remote token messenger contracts, can update the address serving as localMinter, the denylist admin and the rescuer address.

-- localMinter: is responsible for minting and burning tokens in the domains supported by the system.
+- feeRecipient - denylister - localMinter - minFeeController in Version 2.3) - remoteTokenMessengers - owner: can change the ownership, sets the respective addresses of remote token messenger contracts, can update the address serving as localMinter, the denylist admin and the rescuer address. - localMinter: is responsible for minting and burning tokens in the domains supported by the system.
 This account should be whitelisted in the supported tokens and have permission to mint new tokens.
-We assume localMinter is a fully trusted smart contract.

-- Denylister: manages the denylist of addresses that are not allowed to interact with the bridge.
-This account can add or remove addresses from the denylist and transfer the role to another account.

-• rescuer: This contract also has another privileged account rescuer, which can transfer out any ERC20 token, that was sent by mistake to the contract, and we assume it behaves non-maliciously when transferring tokens.
+We assume localMinter is a fully trusted smart contract. - Denylister: manages the denylist of addresses that are not allowed to interact with the bridge.
+This account can add or remove addresses from the denylist and transfer the role to another account. - rescuer: This contract also has another privileged account rescuer, which can transfer out any ERC20 token, that was sent by mistake to the contract, and we assume it behaves non-maliciously when transferring tokens. - minFeeController: can set the minimum fee percentage in the range [0, 100%[, where 0 means the mechanism is disabled.